-Senior Financial Accountant Email: Crown Entity@treasury.nsw.gov.au Part A Actuarial valuation of long servi ce leave liability as at 30 J une 20 Agency or Profit centre number Email Telephone The nominal value of long service leave balance as more years of service. at 30 April 20 for emplo oyees that have completed 5 or Present value of long service leave - As at the end (Opening current and non-current long service leave balance, a previous year.
-The balance excludes any on-costs) \$'000 Estimated Total Annual Salary of all Employees 1 Nominal value of long service leave current year- As at 30 April For more guidance in completing this form, refer t notes particularly Part A Section 4 of this Circular (LSL Agencies and Agency Funded Crown LSL Po for Crown Funded Explanations for any large movements in the long service leave balance (if applicable): Signed Name Date Part B Completed by the CFE (The CFE will convert nominal value to present valu annual Circular on Agency Guidelines for the Manda Liabilities assumed by the Crown as at 30 June 20 long service leave present value - As at 30 June 20 (Base for calculating on-costs) On-Costs assumed by the Crown, excluding Cat Funded Crown LSL Pool agencies 2 : Defined benef on-cost of 1.0% atory Annual Returns to Trea 20 0 regory 2 - Agency period as specified in the sury). \$'000 Total long service leave present value and related by the Crown on-costs assumed Senior Financial Accountant (Attach a copy of this signed certificate with you Date Ir Crown Data Return) This represents the estimated aggregate salaries paid during the financial year, where the solary is at any time the
+Senior Financial Accountant Email: Crown Entity@treasury.nsw.gov.au Part A Actuarial valuation of long se rvice leave liability as at 30 June 20 Agency name Agency or Profit centre number Email Telephone The nominal value of long service leave balance more years of service. as at 30 April 20 for employees s that have completed 5 Present value of long service leave - As at the (Opening current and non-current long service leave balance previous year.
+The balance excludes any on-costs) \$'000 Estimated Total Annual Salary of all Employees - Nominal value of long service leave current year ar- As at 30 April For more guidance in completing this form, refe notes particularly Part A Section 4 of this Circula LSL Agencies and Agency Funded Crown LSL I ar (for Crown Funded Explanations for any large movements in the long service leave balance (if applicable): Signed Part B Completed by the CFE (The CFE will convert nominal value to present value) annual Circular on Agency Guidelines for the Mark Liabilities assumed by the Crown as at 30 June (Base for calculating on-costs) On-Costs assumed by the Crown, excluding of Funded Crown LSL Pool agencies : Defined beron-cost of 1.0% Total long service leave present value and related by the Crown ndatory Annual Returns to Treasury ne 20 e 20 Category 2 - Agency nefit superannuation Senior Financial Accountant (Attach a copy of this signed certificate with y Date vour Crown Data Return)